 Some would say that the best way to acquaint yourself with a new country would be through its local cuisine.
 Singapore is no exception to that belief.
 The food paradise offers a plethora of cuisines spanning from almost every country in the world is found on this island.
-From local delicacies served in hawker centres, nutritious foods in shopping malls or Michelin-starred restaurants fronted by some of the world’s famous chefs, Singapore is a food destination that even the most seasoned and intrepid foodie can’t ignore.
+Whether be it local delicacies served in hawker centres, nutritious foods in shopping malls or Michelin-starred restaurants fronted by some of the world’s famous chefs, Singapore is a food destination that even the most seasoned and intrepid foodie can’t ignore.

 Much of Singapore’s cuisine is comprised of a variety of worldwide influences, this is one of the main reasons why you would be spoilt for choice when it comes to food.
 Singapore is home to dishes from almost every country in South East Asia, including Malaysia, the Philippines, Indonesia, and other countries’ like China, India, Germany and French.
 The food choices in Singapore goes beyond eclectic Asian dishes and presents a range of European and Western dishes that would satisfy even the pickiest eater.
 However, at the same time, Singapore is noted for combining different cooking styles to create uniquely Singaporean dishes.
 For instance, the Hainanese chicken rice in Singapore isn’t actually a recipe from Hainan Island, but it is the country’s very own interpretation of the dish, which consists of both Singaporean and Hainanese influences.
 Additionally, dishes like laksa, Hokkien mee, and roti prata are prepared in a way that is only distinct in the country.

 Must-Try Local Food for Newcomers